Published on: 13-Jun-2024

 I’ve heard for many years that zone 2 is the most effective for fat burning but no one has been able to give me a good explanation of why that is.
 But recently I came across Peter Attia’s podcast featuring Inigo San Millan of UC Boulder where an elegant explanation was provided.
 In zone 2, slow twitch type 1 muscle fibers are activated and these fibers use fat for power.

-So if you want to lose fat you’ll want to exercise in zone 2 because fat is used for fuel.
+So if you want to lose fat you’ll want to exercise in zone 2 in addition to eating healthy food, because fat is used for fuel.
 Zone 2 training is also known to improve metabolic syndrome, type 2 diabetes, and reduce heart disease risk.
 There’s a lot to like about zone 2 exercise.

 How to know when you’re in zone 2